 Best Quiet Beach Tip: My best advice to avoid the day crowds is to camp overnight through the National Park service here.

-Sunrise Beach, Koh Lipe
+Best quiet beach in Thailand: Sunrise Beach, Koh Lipe

 Another winner for the white sand and clear waters, head to Koh Lipe for one of Thailand’s most stunning islands.
 Unfortunately Lipe does have a battle with litter but the locals work hard to keep Sunrise Beach clear of litter to keep it the paradise beach it should be.